samanthaaucoin08/Elevator-Interface/README.md

 - The font on some of the buttons is faded making it difficult to see which button the user is pressing.
 - The elevator has an explanation of what it is on the exterior on the bottom floor but is missing the explanation on the other floors.

 ### Getting B:
 - Think about the common things that you use an elevator.
 List your most common uses and other more rare uses.
 Does the interface make doing those common things easier?
+Most common uses for an elevator
+- Elevators are used to

 - Think about how the user interacts with the elevator.
 What is the common sequence of actions?